-When we choose to practice pratyahara through Intermittent Fasting, we deliberately choose what to put into our body, or, in this instance, not put into our body.
+When we choose to practice pratyahara through intermittent fasting, we deliberately choose what to put into our body, or, in this instance, not put into our body.
 We create a commitment to not eat and through that experience, we gain determination on our path.
 It’s a lot like exercising and gaining spiritual muscle.

-Ayurveda teaches us to eat with intention and focus and to set aside any distractions when enjoying a meal.
+Ayurveda teaches to eat with intention and focus and to set aside any distractions when enjoying a meal.
 When we focus on our food as we eat, we connect with the nutrients of the food and with the prana, the life force of the food.
-Even when you’re eating the finest of organic foods, if you forgo the mental connection to your meal, you’re missing out on the most critical component.
+Even when you’re eating the finest of organic foods, if you forgo the grounded connection to your meal, you’re missing out on the most critical component.

 1. Eat your meals at the same time each day.

 2. Avoid eating between meals as it interfere with the intelligence of the digestive system and disrupts your prana, life force.
 3. Eat with awareness.
-“Eat and only eat.”
+“Eat, and only eat.”
 4. Practice eating meditation.

 5. Fast as a spiritual practice, not just a digestive practice.
 6. Eat breakfast like a prince/princess, lunch as a king/queen, and dinner as a pauper.